Welcome to Archwood Medical Practice

 Please do not attend the practice in person for any reason, unless for a scheduled appointment or invited to do so by one of our team

-Want advice from your doctor, self-help information or have an administrative request (such as a sick note or test results)?
+Contact us online for advice from your doctor, self-help information or administrative requests (such as a sick note)?

 Its easy to use, just follow this link and the system will guide you through and enable you to ask us about your issue.

 Answer a few short questions and we will get back to you within 2 working days.